Emotional Abuse - Are You Being Abused?

 As the personality specialist said to me in the midst of my abusive breakdown,

-Especially when he’s the one killing you.”
+Especially when they are the one killing you."

 I will never forget those words!